 - Measuring skid marks left by the vehicles and attempting to identify points of impact;

 - Reviewing the police report and speaking with the responding police officers; and

 - Obtaining statements from drivers, passengers, and witnesses.

 Collecting this evidence can significantly strengthen a plaintiff’s case and allow him or her to obtain compensation from the negligent parties.

-Call the Law Offices of Michael T. Van Der Veen to Speak with an Experienced Personal Injury Attorney Today
+Call van der Veen, O’Neill, Hartshorn, and Levin to Speak with an Experienced Personal Injury Attorney Today

 Multi-car pile-ups can take a devastating toll on victims and their families.
-If you live in Philadelphia and were recently injured in a car crash, please contact The Law Offices of Michael T. Van Der Veen at 215-546-1000 to schedule a free consultation.
+If you live in Philadelphia and were recently injured in a car crash, please contact van der Veen, O’Neill, Hartshorn, and Levin at 215-546-1000 to schedule a free consultation.